 Does AGO have a fraternity house on campus?

-Yes, our Address is 725 W 32nd St, Los Angeles.
+Yes, our address is 2831 University Ave.
 We are conveniently located as the closest social fraternity to USC’s campus.

 Is AGO part of the Inter-fraternity Council?